centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-bluemind-ssh.md

 ### Bluemind Configuration

-On Bluemind server, you need a system account who can access unix sockets of the directory ```/var/run/bm-metrics/``` (group telegraph).
+On the Bluemind system, a monitoring account who can access to unix sockets within ```/var/run/bm-metrics/``` directory must exist and be part of telegraph group.

-To test, execute that command with the user:
+This command must work with the previously created user:

 ```bash
 user$ curl --unix-socket /var/run/bm-metrics/metrics-bm-core.sock http://127.0.0.1/metrics